hardiksuhag/Assembler/README.md

 All these settings can be set in macros section of the assembler code.

 ## ERROR SYNOPSIS :=
-My assembler shows are wide variety errors and warnings.
+My assembler shows a wide variety errors and warnings.
 They are mentioned here in brief

 ### File Related Errors
     1) If no input file provided